-Here’s all the info you need on how to plant leeks so you can harvest big beautiful leeks in the fall.
+Learn how to plant leeks so you can harvest big beautiful leeks in the fall.

 This post will tell you how to plant leeks with all the details you need plus bonus info like – what are leeks anyway!

-What Are Leeks
+What Are Leeks?

 Leeks are a delicious, mild member of the onion family.
 Even people who don’t like onions, love leeks!
 They have a slight bulbous shape at the bottom, grow a long white neck (stalk) and then sport long, tough green leaves.
 The most tasty and tender part of leeks is the white part from the bulb to the top of the neck.
 The green leaves, while edible, are considered too tough to eat by many, but if finely chopped they are certainly quite flavorful.

 Leeks are a cool climate, hardy vegetable that enjoy as much sunlight as they can get.
 Our Zone 3 northern prairie garden is ideal for planting early in the spring and harvesting late in the fall (they need about 110-150 growing days).
 Early in the spring means up to four weeks before the last frost free date or pretty much as soon as the soil is workable.
-In warmer climates where the ground doesn’t freeze solid, leeks can be harvested well into the winter.
-In fact, in warmer climates, leeks are often planted in the fall and harvested in the spring.
+Here in Manitoba, that means we can plant leeks anytime after April 20 or there abouts.

 How and When to Start Leek Seeds